Bruce Chizen

 Bruce R. Chizen (born September 5, 1955) is an American technology executive.
-He was the chief executive officer (CEO) of Adobe Systems from 2000 to 2007.
+He was the CEO of Adobe Systems from 2000 to 2007.
 A senior advisor at Permira, he is chairman of McAfee's board of directors.

 Early life and education

 Bruce R. Chizen was born September 5, 1955.
 He grew up in Brooklyn, New York.
 His father owned a retail radio TV appliance store, and Chizen would work there on Saturdays.
 Majoring in health science, Chizen earned a B.S. from Brooklyn College (City University of New York) in 1978.

 Career

 Mattel Electronics and Claris (1980-1994)

 From 1980 to 1983, he worked in Mattel Electronics' merchandising group, helping it grow into a US$500 million business.

 In 1983, Chizen joined Microsoft as the company's eastern region sales director.

 He also worked at Claris Corporation.
 In 1987, he joined Claris as a founding senior manager and later held positions as vice president of sales and of worldwide marketing before becoming vice president and general manager of Claris Clear Choice.

 In 1994 Aldus Corporation hired Chizen to run its consumer division in San Diego (what was formerly Silicon Beach Software).
 Later that year, Aldus was acquired by Adobe Systems and Chizen became vice president and general manager of consumer products.